Orang Sungai

 The Orang Sungei (Malay word for "River People") are a group of indigenous people native to the state of Sabah, Malaysia.
 Groups of communities live along the rivers of Kinabatangan, Labuk, Kudat, Pitas and Lahad Datu.
-The name "Orang Sungei" is a collective term that was first coined during the colonial British rule for communities living along the Kinabatangan River.
+The name "Orang Sungei" is a collective term that was coined during the colonial British rule for communities living along the Kinabatangan River.
 In some cases like the Tambanuo people would refer to themselves as Orang Sungei for those who are Muslims; unless if they are not Muslims, then they would identify themselves by their tribal name.
 Whereas tribes like the Ida'an people are sometimes regarded as part of the Orang Sungei historically because of their common linguistic origins.